 While the crust is cooling, prepare the caramel.
 Add sugar to a dry pan.
 Heat over high heat to dissolve the sugar until it becomes dark caramel.
 Remove from the heat.
 Gradually add the mascarpone, spoon by spoon, stirring constantly, fast.
 Be careful not to create lumps.
 Pour the mixture into the baked buckwheat crust.TipBefore adding mascarpone to the caramel, make sure that the mascarpone is at room temperature, to reduce the risk of lumps.
 If for some reason lumps start to appear in the caramel, don't worry too much, place it back on the heat, stirring constantly and you will get rid of it.

 In a large bowl, mix together chestnut puree, rum and mascarpone.
-In a small separate bowl mix together the butter and cooked, peeled chestnuts, so that you get a nice, creamy texture or leave some bits of chestnuts, depending on your taste - we love both).
+In a small separate bowl mix together the butter and cooked, peeled chestnuts (you can either mix well to get a nice, creamy texture or leave some bits of chestnuts, depending on your taste - we love both).
 Add to the chestnut puree mixture and combine well, using a hand mixer.
 Melt the chocolatein a glass bowl over a pan of simmering water, stiring occasionally.
 When the chocolate melts completely slowly add it to the chestnut puree mixture and combine well, using a hand mixer.
-Spread the chestnut pie filling evenly all over the cooled caramel, using a smaller spatula.
+Spread the chestnut pie filling evenly all over the cooled caramel, using a spatula.

 soft chocolate ganache

-Place the double cream in a small saucepan and bring to the boil.
+Place the double cream in a small saucepan and bring to a boil.
 Melt 75g / 2.6 oz of the chocolate in a glass bowl over a pan of simmering water, stiring occasionally.
 Add the rest of the chocolate.
-Pour the hot double cream over the chocolate.
-Using a hand blender mix it all together well.
+Pour hot double cream over the chocolate.
+Using a hand blender mix all together.
 Pour over the chestnut pie filling evenly.
 Let the pie rest for 30 minutes in a refrigerator, then serve.
 Bon appetite.